 Training is done via an e-Learning program, available 24/7.
 Plan on 5-6 hours for completion of the CSC e-Learning Program.

-CIFFA Air Cargo Security training for Cargo Security Coordinators (CSCs) has been fully revised and narrated to include the changes coming into force on October 17th, 2016.
+CIFFA Air Cargo Security training for Cargo Security Coordinators (CSCs) is fully revised and narrated to include the changes implemented on October 17th, 2016.
 This updated course is suitable for new CSCs or as a refresher training.
 It is also suitable for Known Consignors, Regulated Agents or Certified Agents.

 Note* This course does not include cargo screener training for any Transport Canada approved screening methods.

 Important note: Due to the security-sensitive nature of these programs, registrations will be accepted only from participants in Transport Canada’s Air Cargo Security Program, who are regulated Agents, certified Agents, and known Consignors.

 The program authorization number or a screenshot of Cargo Security Plan status from the Secure Supply Chain Information Management System (SSCIMS) will be required to register for this training.

 Course registrants are required to complete the online course and pass the online exam.

 L4 - Identification of Unauthorized Weapons, Explosives/Incendiaries and CBRNs